Eva Ahnert-Rohlfs

 Eva Ahnert-Rohlfs (11 August 1912 – 9 March 1954) was a German astronomer.
 She made key observations of variable stars.

-Eva Ahner-Rohlfs was born in Coburg (Duchy Saxe-Coburg-Gotha).
+Eva Ahnert-Rohlfs was born in Coburg (Duchy Saxe-Coburg-Gotha).
 She studied in Würzburg, Munich and Kiel from 1931 to 1933.
 After nine years of withdrawal into family life, she studied from 1942 until the end of the Second World War at the University of Göttingen.
 From 1945, she worked closely with professor Cuno Hoffmeister as an assistant astronomer at the Sonneberg Observatory.
 In 1951, she received a doctorate in astrophysics from the University of Jena.
 At Sonneberg Observatory Eva Rohlfs met the astronomer Paul Oswald Ahnert and they were married in 1952.